Service Needs for a Commercial Trash Compactor

 Things That Should NOT Go Into A Commercial Trash Compactor

-Although there are many items that CAN be put into a trash compactor to help your company reduce it’s footprint, there are also items that definitely should NOT go into a trash compactor due to safety measures and other reasons.
+Although there are many items that CAN be put into a trash compactor to help your company reduce its footprint, there are also items that definitely should NOT go into a trash compactor due to safety measures and other reasons.

 • Flammable & Explosive Materials